 It is possible, although unlikely, that PAL may not even make the final cut and CBRS will be released with only incumbent DoD and GAA support.
 The key driver to real deployments from the FCC’s perspective is the availability of certified ESCs to avoid interference with US Navy operations along the coasts.
 Inland deployments may happen sooner if ESCs are delayed since interference is non-existent due to the short propagation attributes of the band.

-Neville Meijers (Qualcomm, CBRS Chairman of the Board) and Preston Marshall (Alphabet Access, CBRS Vice Chairman) announced the creation of a public Business Working Group (BWG) that will focus on defining key use cases and feeding back those insights into the finalization of the technical specifications being established by the 3GPP.
+Neville Meijers (Qualcomm, CBRS Chairman of the Board) and Preston Marshall (Alphabet Access, CBRS Vice Chairman) announced the creation of a public Business Working Group (BWG) that will focus on defining key Applications and feeding back those insights into the finalization of the technical specifications being established by the 3GPP.

 There is no charge for participation in the BWG through the end of 2017 so it provides a great opportunity for industry players and end users to impact development of the standard and align it with business goals.
 If you are interested in participating in the working group, visit https://www.cbrsalliance.org for more details.